Paranoia and Crisis Management

 . .

-I don't care about things outside my sphere of influence.
+I don't concern myself with things outside my sphere of influence.
 That's why I don't watch Korean news.
-If I pay attention to it, all I feel is frustration, and I eventually realize there's not a single thing I can do to steer it in the direction I think is right.
+If I engaged with it, I'd only feel frustrated, and eventually realize there is nothing I can do to steer things toward what I believe is right.

-And yet — someone who spent hours with me every single day, who was perhaps the closest person to me during those three weeks, made an extreme choice, and I couldn't stop it.
-I might have been the one who understood his mental state best.
-How could something like this happen to someone who was within my sphere of influence?
+And yet, I couldn't prevent this.
+A peer I spent many hours with every day—perhaps the person I grew closest to in those three weeks—made an extreme choice.
+I may have been the one who understood this person's psychological state best.
+How could something like this happen to someone within my sphere of influence?

 It was too sudden.
-I didn't know things would unfold this fast..
-A 0.1% possibility existed, and I had imagined it — but I thought, surely not.
-There was nothing I could do.
+I didn't know it would happen so fast.
+There was a 0.1% possibility that I had imagined, but I thought surely not.
+I had no way to intervene.

 Friday — Despair

-He was an unusual person, but always cheerful — someone I could exchange courage with, tell each other we could do it, we'd get through it.
-On Friday he suffered one major setback and lost his confidence.
-But I encouraged him.
-I told him not to worry, that he'd absolutely pull through, that when he was with me I never failed.
-I said I'd help him, told him not to get so discouraged.
-And he thanked me, said let's do this together.
+He was a unique person, but he was always bright, someone we could encourage each other with and say we can do this.
+On Friday, he suffered a major setback and lost confidence, but I lifted his spirits.
+I told him not to worry, that we would absolutely pull through, that if he stayed with me, I never fail.
+I promised to help him, asked him not to despair so much.
+And he thanked me and said let's do this together.

 .

 Was that not enough?
-Should I have encouraged him more, offered more comfort?
-Should I have listened more to his world of private imagination, understood it better, given it more weight?
-I feel like I did my best..
+Should I have given him more encouragement, more comfort?
+Should I have listened to him more, understood his inner world, and given him more strength?
+I feel like I did my best.

 .

-What if it hadn't been me — what if he'd done the project with someone with a completely different personality?
-What if I'd been a dreamer too, if I had despaired alongside him and he could have felt that sense of solidarity?
-Would things have ended differently?
+What if I hadn't been me?
+What if he had done the project with someone of a different temperament?
+What if I had been a dreamer too, what if I had despaired alongside him and lost confidence, sharing in his emotional state?
+Would the result have been different?

 Monday.
-That last evening, he wasn't in a normal state.
-Maybe he was sending signals.
-There were signs of psychosis.
-He believed he was being wiretapped.
-He circled the area like a mammal pacing inside a zoo enclosure.
-He showed signs of disorganized thinking — whenever I asked him something or he found himself at a loss for words, he'd suddenly stand up, wander somewhere for a moment, then come back and sit down.
-He said his perfectly intact smartphone was broken.
-He said he was going to transfer to a subsidiary, make a lot of money, and spend three months looking after our own interests together.
+That evening, the last evening, he was not in a normal state.
+Perhaps he was sending signals?
+Symptoms of psychosis appeared.
+He thought he was being wiretapped, and he paced around like a caged mammal in a zoo.
+Symptoms of incoherence showed—when I asked questions or he lost his train of thought, he'd suddenly stand up, wander somewhere else for a moment, then return and sit down.
+He said his smartphone was destroyed, though it was fine.
+He talked about going to a subsidiary to make a lot of money and scrounging together some earnings with me over three months.

-I felt that whatever happened with this person, it wouldn't be surprising.
+I felt that in his current state, anything could happen and it wouldn't be surprising.
 The first thought that came to me was that I might be in danger.
-The next was that not just me — including himself — someone might get physically hurt.
-And further, that the company might suffer damage.
-To be honest, what I was most watchful about was the part where I could get hurt.
+Next was the thought that not just I, but he himself and others could suffer harm.
+Further, the company could be damaged.
+In truth, what I was most vigilant about was the possibility that I could be hurt.

 He left.
-Around 11:10.
-I tried to show him how to take a taxi on the company card, but he said he'd manage on his own and clocked out.
-I gathered with the remaining team members and briefed them on the situation.
-Everyone was on the same page.
-I said this situation needed to be taken more seriously than it might appear.
-We decided to report it to our team lead and section head first thing the next morning.
+Around 11:10 p.m.
+I tried to show him how to book a taxi with a burner phone, but he said he'd figure it out himself and left for the day.
+At that moment, the remaining team members gathered and I shared what had happened.
+Everyone was in agreement, and I argued that this situation needed to be taken more seriously than we might think.
+We decided to report it to the team leader and division head first thing the next morning.

 .

 The thought that I might be in danger faded.
-I started to worry about him.
-He'd only been married three months.
-He couldn't be seen failing like this.
-If he didn't pass his probation, what would happen to him right away?
-Would our team lead even know what to do when I reported it?
-I told the team members: let's go in tomorrow, see how he's doing, prepare carefully, and tell the company in a way that would actually help him.
+I began to worry about him.
+He'd only been married for three months—if he's seen failing at this, it's not supposed to happen.
+What if he doesn't pass his probation?
+What do we do then?
+When I report to the team leader, will they know how to respond?
+I told my teammates: let's come in tomorrow, check on his condition, prepare carefully, and inform the company in a way that actually helps this person.

-And then the next morning, as soon as I got to work, I looked for his seat.
+And the next morning when I arrived at work, I looked for his desk.
 He wasn't there.
-He must be running a bit late, I thought.
-I waited.
-He was already gone.
+I thought maybe he'd be a little late and waited.
+He was gone.

-Suicide is a truly irresponsible act.
-His wife, who they say had a fight with him the night before — how much guilt is she going to carry for the rest of her life?
+Suicide is truly an irresponsible act.
+His wife, with whom he fought the day before, will have to live burdened by how much guilt?
 Why did he do it?
-If he'd lived just one more day, would things have been different?
-What could I have done?
+If he had just lived one more day, would things have been different?
+What measures could I have taken?